Archduchess Maria Leopoldine of Austria-Este: Widowhood

 Elector Charles Theodore died on 16 February 1799 in Munich.
 His death gave relief to his Bavarian subjects, his wife, and the Palatinate-Zweibrücken family.
-The last hope of the Sulzbach line would have been a possible pregnancy of Maria Leopoldine; however, she denied this, thus enabling the Zweibrücken line of the House of Wittelsbach to take control over the Electorate of Bavaria.
-The late Elector was in late February 1799 buried in the Theatinerkirche.
+The last hope of the Sulzbach line would have been a possible pregnancy of Maria Leopoldine; however, she denied this, thus enabling the Zweibrücken line of the House of Wittelsbach to take control over the Electorate of Bavaria and Electoral Palatinate.
+The late elector was, in late February 1799, buried in the Theatinerkirche.
 On 12 March, the new ruler Maximilian Joseph, made his entry into the Bavarian capital under the rejoicing of the population.

 Maria Leopoldine, now Dowager Electress, took residence in Berg Castle at Lake Starnberg.
 She received a generous income and given her own court.
-After her husband's death she quickly became known for her libertine lifestyle with permissive parties, until she became pregnant and for two years was forced to exiled herself in Ljubljana to cover the scandal.
+After her husband's death she quickly became known for her libertine lifestyle with permissive parties, until she became pregnant and for two years was forced to exile herself in Laibach to cover the scandal.
 Once there, Maria Leopoldine lived in a nobleman's palace and gave birth to an illegitimate son.
-The paternity of the child, as well as his identity and further fate are unknown.
+The paternity of the child, as well as his identity and further fate, are unknown.

 After returning to Bavaria in 1801 she bought the Stepperg Castle near Neuburg an der Donau.
 Maria Leopoldine recognized the high economic potential of the beautiful and fertile area and found in the person of the entrepreneur and financial expert Joseph von Utzschneider a capable and competent consultant.
 By improving the agricultural use of the ground, he was able to increase its earnings immensely and achieve a high profit on the markets.
 Maria Leopoldine expanded her property by buying the neighboring Rennertshofen brewery with his respective lands.
 Thus, the Dowager Electress became very wealthy, but also supported financially poor peasant families of the area.

-Countess von Arco
+Countess von Arco and later life (1804–1848)

 Suffering from intense loneliness, Maria Leopoldine began to search for a suitable husband.
-She chose Count Ludwig Jospeh von Arco (1773-1854), a member of a Northern Italy noble Arco family established in Munich, who accepted her request of marriage.
-However, because the groom wasn't of enough rank for an Austrian Archduchess and Bavarian Dowager Electress, Maria Leopoldine was forced to renounced to her Habsburg rights for the wedding, who took place on 14 November 1804 in Munich.
+She chose Count Ludwig Joseph von Arco (1773-1854), a member of a Northern Italy noble Arco family established in Munich, who accepted her request of marriage.
+However, because the groom wasn't of enough rank for an Austrian Archduchess and Bavarian Dowager Electress, Maria Leopoldine was forced to renounce her Habsburg rights for the marriage, which took place on 14 November 1804 in Munich.

 However, soon afterwards, the conflicts and differences between Maria Leopoldine and her husband appeared, so that they even became separated for a while.
 While she managed her lands, the Count von Arco preferred the social life of Munich.
 Despite these circumstances, the union produced three children: